Forum Guidelines

 Provide enough information

-See Reporting Bugs for instructions for what to include in your post.
+See Reporting Problems for instructions for what to include in your post.

-Please help keep the atmosphere in the forums helpful and friendly.
-You can do this in a number of ways:
+We try our best to keep the atmosphere in the forums helpful and friendly.
+You can help us by observing the following advice:

-- Post when you're calm.
-In many cases, the reason for posting to the forums is that you experienced some kind of frustration: something isn't working, you are uncertain or unable to figure out how to do something, or maybe you found that a certain feature is missing.
-If you have gotten worked up, take some time to calm down before posting.
-The forums are not a place to vent your frustration or anger.
+• Post when you're calm.
+In many cases, the reason for posting to the forums is that you experienced some kind of frustration: something isn't working, you are unable to figure out how to do something, or maybe you believe you've lost your work.
+Take some time to calm down before posting.
+The forums are not a place to vent frustration or anger.

-Finally, remember that you and anyone who might respond to you share the same goal: resolving your issue as quickly as possible.
+Most importantly, remember that you and whoever responds to you typically share the same goal: resolving your issue as quickly as possible.

 Be patient

-Zotero developers and many community members read every post.
+Zotero developers and many dedicated community members read every post.

-While many forum posts are answered within minutes, others may not be answered for several days.
-In other cases—particularly for feature requests—developers may wait to see if other people chime in in support of an idea before responding.
+While many forum posts are answered within minutes, others may not be answered for hours or days.
+In other cases — particularly for feature requests — developers may wait to see if other people chime in in support of an idea before responding, or there may just not be anything useful to add at this time.

 If you don't receive a response right away, give it time.
 If you're having a serious issue and think your post may have slipped through the cracks, post a polite follow-up to the same thread asking if anyone has had a chance to look into your issue.
 Don't create a new thread for the same issue, as it will likely just be deleted.